vfmd/vfmd-spec/specification.md

 _html-tag-detection-sequence_ to the HTML parser, one character at a time, till one of the following happens:

+ 1. The HTML parser detects a complete HTML tag (start, end or self-closing tag) with tag name as either a [verbatim-html-starter-tag-name] or as a [verbatim-html-container-tag-name].

+    If this happens first, the following is done:

+     1. The whole of the _html-tag-detection-sequence_ is identified as _verbatim-html_

+     2. For HTML output, this _verbatim-html_ shall be included in the output verbatim (without subjecting it to the [processing for text fragments][processing text fragments])

+     3. Set [consumed-character-count] to the length of the _html-tag-detection-sequence_

- 1. The HTML parser detects a complete self-closing HTML tag (this also includes tags empty by definition in HTML4, like `<br>` and `<img src="picture.jpg">`, for example)
+ 2. The HTML parser detects a complete self-closing HTML tag (this also includes tags empty by definition in HTML4, like `<br>` and `<img src="picture.jpg">`, for example), and the name of the tag is neither a [verbatim-html-starter-tag-name], nor a [verbatim-html-container-tag-name].

     If this happens first, the following is done: